UA-Smart-Signage-Platform/Documentation-Website/docs/documentation.md

 ### Tech Stack
 #### Frontend
-Our frontend is designed for two users - the manager (admin) and the designer (template creator).
+Designed for two users - the manager (admin) and the designer (template creator).
+The user interface in
 (...)

 tools used